DSA Link

 13How should I prepare my child for DSA-Sec selection exercises?

-Start early — ideally in Primary 4 or 5 — to build a genuine, documented record of talent.
-For sports: consistent training attendance, competition results at zonal or national level, and coaches' endorsements.
-For performing arts: graded examination results (ABRSM, Trinity, NAFA), competition trophies, and recital or performance records.
-For science and technology: participation in competitions (SSEF, NUS Physics Olympiad, coding competitions) and project portfolios.
-For all areas: attend open houses in May 2026 to hear directly from teachers about what schools look for, and ensure your child's interest is genuine — selection panels can tell the difference.
+Start early — ideally in Primary 4 or 5 — so the child builds a genuine, documented record rather than a last-minute file.
+The right preparation depends on the talent area.
+For sports: consistent training attendance plus results at zonal or national level, and a coach who can speak to the child's progress.
+For performing arts: graded examination results (ABRSM, Trinity, NAFA), competition placings, and recital or performance records.
+For science and technology: participation and results in competitions such as the Singapore Science and Engineering Fair, Olympiads, or coding contests, backed by a project portfolio.
+For every area, attend open houses in May 2026 to hear directly from teachers what each school actually looks for, and keep evidence organised — certificates, photos, programme booklets, videos.
+Most importantly, make sure the interest is real: selection panels are practised at telling a child's own passion from a parent-built portfolio.

 14Where can I find the full list of secondary school open house dates for May 2026?